AndanTeknomedia/wingp/README.md

 Wingp can be used, repackaged and redistributed freely without any cost.

 Wingp came with no warranty, and is not responsible for any risk and damage.
-If you use Wingp, the any responsibility is on you.
+If you use Wingp, then any responsibility is on you.